-Because it may be difficult to remember to turn on the bilge blower every time you slow down the boat, it is recommended that the bilge blower run all the time the engine is running.
+Because it may be difficult to remember to turn on the bilge blower every time you slow down the boat, it is recommended that the bilge blower run all the time when the engines are running.

-- 6. Place drive unit in full DOWN/IN position. - 7.
-Put throttle and shift control lever into neutral: then for a:
+6. Place drive unit in full DOWN/IN position.

+7. Put throttle and shift control lever into neutral; then for a:

-COLD ENGINE - press THROTTLE ONLY button and move shift/throttle lever forward to full open throttle, then return to about 1/4 throttle.
+COLD ENGINE - Press THROTTLE ONLY button and move shift/throttle lever forward to full open throttle, then return to about 1/4 throttle.
 In cold weather, it may be necessary to pump lever several times before engine will start.